As a minimum requirement, information about the procedures should be included in brochures, on websites, and posters displayed in student areas.

-Any complaint made to English UK will initially be referred to the Membership Manager or the Chief Executive and we will attempt to mediate in the first instance.
+Any complaint made to English UK will initially be referred to the complaints administrator or the Chief Executive and we will attempt to mediate in the first instance.
 If this does not work, the complaint is then referred to our independent Ombudsman, whose ruling is binding on member centres.

 It is important to remember that: